Personal Injury Attorney In Austin, TX

 - Wrongful death

-Texas Personal Injury Laws
+What Are Personal Injury Laws In Texas?

 The statute of limitations for personal injury lawsuits in Texas gives injured individuals two years from the date of the accident to file a claim in civil court.
 However, if an injury involves holding a government entity or employee liable, a claim must be filed within six months of the accident.